kqito/use-light-atom/README.md

 - `selector` (type: `(state: T) => S | undefined`)
    - Function option that allows you to extract only the state you need from the atom.

+- `equalFn` (type: `(a: any, b: any) => boolean`)
+  - A function that compares the current value of store with the value of store when it changes.
+  - If the return value is true, re-rendering will occur.

 ### Returns
 - `state` (type: `T`)